dipankar08/node-fest/README.md

 ## Motivation.
-Welcome to Node-Fest : The Fastest E2E Framework for Software blackbox testing. node-fest provides simplest unified automation framework for API, WEB, Android, IOS and WS testing.Yyou can write a high-quality e2e automation test in a very simple compact way without any code.
+Welcome to Node-Fest : The Fastest E2E Framework for Software blackbox testing.

+>>> Node-fest provides simplest unified automation framework for API, WEB, Android, IOS and WS testing.Yyou can write a high-quality e2e automation test in a very simple compact way without any code.

 ## Features:
 * Allow to be extermely productive - You can write 100 of E2E per hours